fluxcd/flux2/docs/guides/image-update.md

 ### Azure Container Registry

 AKS clusters are not able to pull and run images from ACR by default.
-Read [Integrating AKS /w ACR](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration) as a potential pre-requisite before integrating Flux `ImageRepositories` with ACR.
+Read [Integrating AKS /w ACR] as a potential pre-requisite before integrating Flux `ImageRepositories` with ACR.

 Note that the resulting ImagePullSecret for Flux could also be specified by Pods within the same Namespace to pull and run ACR images as well.

 #### Generating Tokens for Managed Identities [short-lived]

-With [AAD Pod-Identity](https://azure.github.io/aad-pod-identity/docs/), we can create Pods that have their own cloud credentials for accessing Azure services like ACR.
+With [AAD Pod-Identity], we can create Pods that have their own cloud credentials for accessing Azure services like ACR.

 Your cluster should have `--enable-managed-identity` configured.
-This software can be [installed via Helm](https://azure.github.io/aad-pod-identity/docs/getting-started/installation/) not managed by Azure.
+This software can be [installed via Helm] not managed by Azure.
 Use Flux's `HelmRepository` and `HelmRelease` object to manage the aad-pod-identity installation from a bootstrap repository.

 !!!
 As an alternative to Helm, the `--enable-aad-pod-identity` flag for the `az aks create` is currently in Preview.
-    Follow the Azure guide for [Creating an AKS cluster with AAD Pod Identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) if you would like to enable this feature with the Azure CLI.
+    Follow the Azure guide for [Creating an AKS cluster with AAD Pod Identity] if you would like to enable this feature with the Azure CLI.

 Once we have AAD Pod Identity installed, we can create a Deployment that frequently refreshes an image pull secret into our desired Namespace.